RobloxAPI/doc/src/doc/en/api/type/Faces.md

 ### `Faces.new(...)`
 All components of Faces are initialized to false.
-A variable list of arguments is recieved.
+A variable list of arguments is received.
 The first 6 arguments are traversed, and when a [NormalId](enum:NormalId) value is encountered, the component of Faces corresponding to the value is set to true.
 Other values are ignored.